Tarch1/UNI/README.md

        { path = "wireplumber"  args = "" }

-At the very end if either else not worked in /etc/pulse/client.conf change from yes to no
+At the very end if everything else not worked in /etc/pulse/client.conf change from yes to no

     autospawn = yes
     ;autospawn = yes